Codeatron5000/formla/README.md

     // object regardless of this option (unless strictMode is true).
     useJson: false,

-    // If set to true the form will throw an Error if the data has a File or
+    // If set to true the form will use follow the `useJson` option even if the
-    // Blob object and the useJson option is true.
+    // data contains non JSONable values (including files).
     strictMode: false,

     // The status code for which the form should handle validation errors.